Maha2525/elastic-beanstalk/README.md

 # elastic-beanstalk
-this is a frontend app
+this is a frontend app,